Datavault-UK/automate-dv-docs/docs/metadata.md

     Parameter data types definitions are available on the [macros](macros.md) page.
 The approaches below are simply our recommendations, which we hope provide a good balance of manageability and readability.

-    **All examples on this page will produce the same hub structure, the only difference is how the metadata is provided.**
+    **All approaches for the same structure will produce the same structure, the only difference is how the metadata is provided.**

 It is worth noting that with larger projects, metadata management gets increasingly harder and can become unwieldy.
 See [the problem with metadata](#the-problem-with-metadata) for a more detailed discussion.

 We can reduce the impact of this problem by providing the metadata for a given model, in the model itself.
 This approach does have the drawback that the creation of models is significantly less copy-and-paste, but the metadata management improvements are usually worth it.

 #### Per-model - Variables